-- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - The Group specialises in the provision of telecommunication, cloud computing, cybersecurity and data centre services to corporate and government customers in Australia.
+- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and - The Group specialises in the provision of telecommunication, cloud computing, cybersecurity and data centre services to corporate and government customers in Australia.
 We ensured that the audit team possessed the appropriate skills and competencies which are needed for the audit of the Group, including team members with technology and telecommunications industry experience.